DMGoldstein/correlated-grammaticalization/README.md

 ## Trees

-There are two files in the `Trees` folder, `ChangA3.tree` and `ieo_hundred.nex`.
+There are two files in the `trees` folder, `ChangA3.tree` and `ieo_hundred.nex`.
 The first of these is the MAP tree from the A3 dataset and model of Chang et al. 2015 (which is configuration file `a1-c2-d0-g2-l2-s1-t1-z3` in their supplementary materials).
 The second is a sample of one hundred trees generated from this model and dataset.

 ## Results for the analysis of the broad dataset